slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Happiness consists in getting enough sleep.
 Just that, nothing more."
 -- Robert A. Heinlein [1907]*

+> *"If you plan on being less than you are capable of being, you will probably be unhappy all the days of your life."
+-- Abraham Maslow [1908]*

 > *"Maybe happiness is this: not feeling like you should be elsewhere, doing something else, being someone else."
 -- Isaac Asimov [1920]*